miclindb/BioSim_G09_Michael_Daniel/doc/further.rst

 Climate features
 ----------------

-- Sea level raise.
-The sea level could raise in certain intervals, transforming island cells to ocean cells.
+- Sea level rise.
+The sea level could increase in certain intervals, transforming island cells to ocean cells.
 - Temperature increase and decrease.
 This could affect the animal's fitness and thus their ability to migrate, procreate and feed.

 Animal features